WhitmanCS370/github-workflow-activity/activity/README.md

 # GitHub Workflow Activity

+## Learning goal

+The purpose of this activity is to gain experience with the GitHub workflow, including handling pull requests and merge conflicts.

 ## Form teams of 2-3 persons

 We suggest you work with someone who is uses the same operating system as you.